Danondso/mfdr/README.md

 ## Tips

-- Always do a `--dry-run` first before quarantining
+- Always do a `--dry-run` first before making changes
 - Use `--limit` to test on a subset of files
-- Export Library.xml from Apple Music to check your entire library
+- Export Library.xml from Apple Music to check your entire library (File → Library → Export Library...)
+- Use `-m/--missing-only` for faster scans when you only need to find missing tracks
 - Check quarantine folders to review problematic files
+- The `scan` command now handles all library scanning - no need for separate mscan/check commands

 ## License